liangfok/tilting_lidar_scanner/README.md

-# Tilting LIDAR Scanner
+# Tilting LIDAR Point Cloud Scanner

-Contains the ROS node that controls with the tilting LIDAR scanner and generates a point cloud.
+A ROS package containing software that controls the tilting LIDAR scanner and generates a point cloud.

 # Workspace Configuration and Installation